ThivRajan/React-Plate/README.md

 To use this template for your own project, you should update the following:

-1. Create a file `firebase.ts` in the `config` folder & add your firebase project's config to it as below:
+1. Create a file at path `config/firebase.ts` & add your firebase project's config to it as below:

 ```javascript
 import firebase from 'firebase';